 “Peterson, in his defense of the Reformed position on God’s two wills, states, “God does not save all sinners, for ultimately he does not intend to save all of them.
 The gift of faith is necessary for salvation, yet for reasons beyond our ken, the gift of faith has not been given to all.”
 But then he concludes, “While God commands all to repent and takes no delight in the death of the sinner, all are not saved because it is not God’s intention to give his redeeming grace to all.”
 I must be candid and confess that to me the last quote makes no sense.”

 The fact that this “common sense” decision-making is taken for granted in all other areas of life should give us pause when it is dismissed as to its role in determining valid biblical interpretation and theological conclusions.
 And we should not accept incoherence in theology just because we are talking about God or reading divine revelation.
 We are constantly making decisions of all sorts on the basis of logical coherence and consistency.
-Yet, because of certain erroneous ideas about the function of human reason – that “spiritual things” involving faith and religion have little to do with human reason, or that the application of reason is a threat to certain theological traditions, or that the will and ways of God are unfathomable to our fallen sinful minds – the place of rational and moral coherence in our hermeneutic is being overlooked in the discussions between Calvinists and non-Calvinists.
+Yet, because of certain erroneous ideas about the function of human reason – that “spiritual things” involving faith and religion have little to do with human reason, or that the application of reason is a threat to certain theological traditions, or that the will and ways of God are unfathomable to our fallen sinful minds, or that faith is opposed to reason – the place of rational and moral coherence in our hermeneutic is being overlooked in the discussions between Calvinists and non-Calvinists.
 But this issue is at the core of the divide between the Calvinist and non-Calvinist.
 Non-Calvinists don’t disagree with Calvinists that God is sovereign over his creation, or that he can overrule the will and actions of men, or that there is a biblical doctrine of election.
 They disagree about these because when the attempt is made to incorporate the Calvinist definitions of sovereignty and election as a theistic determinism into the broader teaching of Scripture, our lives and Christian ministry, incoherence results.
-Therefore, Calvinists and non-Calvinists differ on points of doctrine because they differ on the weight that is to be given to the presence of rational and moral coherence or incoherence in one’s hermeneutic.
+Therefore, ultimately Calvinists and non-Calvinists differ on points of doctrine because they differ on the weight that is to be given to the presence of rational and moral coherence or incoherence in one’s hermeneutic.
 There comes a point where proper exegesis must also center on the rationale behind the interpretation of a text and the logical and moral entailments of that rationale.
 Technical exegesis does not stand in isolation from its logical and moral entailments.

 “Double predestination is a doctrine not to be rashly proclaimed.
 Calvin avoids it in his catechism for children, which teaches very simply that God is ‘almighty and altogether good,’ and that each of us ‘should be assured that He loves us and wishes to be our Father and Savior.’”

 “Rashly” or not, it appears rather that Calvin’s predestination is a doctrine that cannot at all be proclaimed as consistent with the gospel as “good news.”
 Calvin’s words here are disingenuous with his underlying soteriology.
-When he tells the children that “each of us ‘should be assured that He loves us and wishes to be our Father and Savior’” he is not be forthright with respect to what his doctrine of predestination actually teaches.
+When he tells the children that “each of us ‘should be assured that He loves us and wishes to be our Father and Savior’” he is not being forthright with respect to what his doctrine of predestination actually teaches.
 Moreover, Calvinists hold the position that their doctrine of unconditional election is not to be spoken about to unbelievers or to those new believers not firmly established in the faith.
-Their reason for this is that it is a “high mystery” that is for the mature in the faith.
+Their reason for this is that it is a “high mystery” that is only for the mature in the faith.
 But one can also see that it is nothing of the sort.
 Rather, it is a doctrine that is logically and morally problematic with what the scriptures teach elsewhere, especially about the character of God.
 It is not a “high mystery.”
-It is a misinterpretation of the pertinent texts.
+It is a misinterpretation of the relevant texts.
 Note therefore that the Calvinist doctrine of predestination or election as unconditional cannot be coherently put in the service of the gospel as “good news.”
 In fact, I would argue that it is ultimately antithetical to the biblical message of “good news.”

 This Reformed “mystery” approach fosters a superficial “Christian” mind, at least with respect to these issues.
 Meaningful pursuit of answers to these baffling doctrines and further discussion is truncated by what the Calvinist claims is our inability to understand the mind of God.
-Substantive questions can be asked, but for the Calvinist they need not be answered, being subsumed under the category of mystery or a human incomprehensibility of the divine will and ways.
+Substantive questions can be asked, but for the Calvinist they need not be answered, being subsumed under the category of mystery or human incomprehensibility of the divine will and ways.
 Indeed, according to the Calvinist it would amount to human pride and lack of submission to pursue the issue further.
 The Canons of Dort, with some degree of spiritual intimidation, warn us against “vainly attempting to investigate the secret ways of the Most High” or being among “those who murmur at the free grace of election.”
 The Canons state the following regarding the doctrine of unconditional election.

 “…the doctrine of divine election…is still to be published in due time and place in the Church of God…without vainly attempting to investigate the secret ways of the Most High (Acts 20:27; Rom.
 11:33, 34; 12:3; Heb.
 6:17, 18).”